ultral/ultral.github.io/it/coreos2centos-en.md

 * [Russian Version](coreos2centos-ru.md)

-It is text version of my speech at [DevopsConf 2019-10-01](https://devopsconf.io/moscow/2019/meetups#2331050) and [SPbLUG 2019-09-25](http://spblug.org/) [slides](https://cloud.mail.ru/public/UDCZ/WM4Y9Qv3j).
+It is a text version of my speech at [DevopsConf 2019-10-01](https://devopsconf.io/moscow/2019/meetups#2331050) and [SPbLUG 2019-09-25](http://spblug.org/) [slides](https://cloud.mail.ru/public/UDCZ/WM4Y9Qv3j).

 There was a custom configuration management solution.
 *I would like to share the story about a project.
 The project used to use a custom configuration management solution.
 Migration lasted 18 months.
-You can ask me 'Why?'.
-There are some answers below about changing processes, agreements and workflows.*
+You can ask me: 'Why?'.
+There are some answers below about it and it is related to changing processes, agreements and workflows.*

 ## Day № -ХХХ: Before the beginning